maxiomtech/DNN-Module-Template/Readme.md

 - AngularJS files use the long-form instantiation method in order to be minify safe.
 - **MSBuild** scripts are used to package the module into Install & Source zips located in the */Install* directory.
 - Uses AutoFac for Dependency Injection in the WebApi Controllers.
-- Uses DAL2 PetaPoco with the Repository pattern for the Data Access Layer
+- Uses DAL2 PetaPoco with the Repository pattern for the Data Access Layer.
+- All dependencies are added as Nuget packages and can be found in the Packages.config
+- <code>CustomModuleBase.cs</code> handles most of the DNN user control injection logic.
+Also injects the client side dependencies.
+- <code>CustomSettings.cs</code> is like <code>ModuleSettings</code> but strongly named for your module.
+It's available in all views.

+## Misc Features

+- Scaffold for DNN Scheduler
+- Scaffold for Sitemap provider.

+Additional scaffolds coming soon for Import/Export and more...

 ***Note: you must set the project from debug to release mode for installation zips to be created.***